rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/54_tooling-and-debugging/544_system-matrics.md

 ## Disk IO
 You can gather metrics about disk traffic and timing by subscribing to the disk IO.
 Read more to know the kind of information collected by disk IO metric.

+Some of the metrics data measured in a disk IO interface graph are:

 * **reads** is a counter that increments when a read request completes.
 It is an integer value.
 * **writes** is a counter that increments when a write request completes.
 It is an integer value.